AALabonya/AALabonya/README.md

 <!-- https://i.ibb.co.com/8bSR7mP/fullstack.png -->
 ## About Me

-An enthusiastic learner, Passionate Full Stack Developer seeking to build innovative web applications.
+An enthusiastic learner, passionate Full Stack Developer seeking to build innovative web applications.
 With a strong foundation in JavaScript, TypeScript, DBMS, SQL, PostgreSQL, Prisma, MongoDB, Mongoose, Express.js, React.js, Next.js, Node.js, Firebase, JWT, Tailwind CSS, Bootstrap, I'm dedicated to crafting user-friendly and high-performance experiences.

 Beyond technical prowess, I'm driven by a love for learning and a commitment to delivering exceptional results.
 I thrive in collaborative environments, working closely with teams to bring creative ideas to life.